HKpowerStudio

 Indoor Gardening for a Healthy Home

-by Filed Under: Home, Inspiration & Education, Wellness & Mindset
+October 21, 2022 by Heather Filed Under: Home, Inspiration & Education, Wellness & Mindset

 CAM03097

 • Plants are natural air filters!
-They literally clean toxins like formaldehyde, benzene, xylene, toluene, and trichloroethylene (among other toxins) from the air.
-Certain plants do a great job with certain chemicals but about 1 plant per 100 sq’ has been proven to significantly purify the air.
+They clean toxins like formaldehyde, benzene, xylene, toluene, and trichloroethylene from the air.
+Certain plants do a great job with certain chemicals.
+About 1 plant per 100 sq’ has been proven to significantly purify the air.

-• Expressing personal style through plants and indoor gardening can add so much beauty to really round out your interior rooms.
+• Express personal style through plants and indoor gardening to add beauty and round out your interiors.

 • The act of caring for and nurturing a plant can be a meditative and calming practice.

-• You are bringing a piece of nature’s beauty (and in some cases bounty) inside where you can appreciate it more often.
+• You are bringing a piece of nature’s beauty inside where you can appreciate it more often.

-What can you grow successfully inside?
-Start by observing your surroundings and lifestyle habits since these are the two most important factors for plant selection.
-Determine which direction your house and windows face and have this information available when you go to select plants.
-Your success will be much enhanced by selecting the correct plant for your conditions.
+Start by observing your surrounding, especially the quality of light and the location of airflow/vents.
+Also, be honest about your lifestyle and how much time you want to spend with your plant babies.
+These are the two most important factors for plant selection.
+Determine which direction your house and windows face.
+Have this information available when you go to select plants.
+You are sure to be more successful by selecting the correct plant for your conditions.

 Indoor Gardening for Wellbeing

-The little maidenhair fern above will dry out quickly and probably end up making you feel like a failure if you can’t give it daily attention.
-On the other hand, the ZZ Palm or Snake plant below both require low light and very little moisture to thrive.
-I love the website Gardenista for great images (those below), inspiration, and practical advice on the best houseplants for different settings (low light/low/maintenance, non-poisonous, you name it!).
+The maidenhair fern above will dry out quickly and make you feel like a failure if you can’t give it daily attention.
+Alternately, the ZZ Palm or Snake plant below both require low light and maintenance to thrive.

-The ZZ Palm above is great for low light: image via James Saper
+The ZZ Palm: above great for low light: image via James Saper

 Sansevieria or snake plant image via Gardenista